Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-hexlRuMQ27I.md

 ### Transcript

-> uh what is your most asked question dedicated service yeah probably that or when is when is update x coming out but dedicated service i think is the one that beats it yeah
+> what is your most asked question dedicated service yeah probably that or when is when is update x coming out but dedicated service i think is the one that beats it yeah